Stream2Sea Sunscreen Review – Thoroughly Tested Winner

 We believe in the product so much that we have become friends with the owner, and we do receive a commission if you purchase from the links on this site, at no extra expense to you.
 But rest assured, we would never recommend a product we did not use ourselves.
 In fact, a previous favorite sunscreen of ours changed their ingredients, we started getting burned, and we instantly stopped recommending it.

-We continue to do new sunscreen tests each year and report about our findings in our monthly newsletter.
+We continue to do new sunscreen tests regularly and report about our findings in our monthly newsletter.

 If you have ever gone snorkeling or swimming in a hot place you know that the water magnifies the sun and you can get completely torched.
 But when you apply this product correctly, and reapply it as needed during the day, it does an excellent job of preventing burns.
 In fact we use the SPF 20, instead of the SPF 30, because it does such a good job.
 We may get a little bit of a suntan using the SPF 20, but no burns.